j0ly/FirstProject/README.md

   * The credentials are: admin/password

 -----
-To enable the .htaccess file, do this:
+To enable the .htaccess file which is in the admin folder, do this:

 Open "/etc/apache2/apache2.conf" in an editor.
 Find these lines;
 ```